60 Vayadu Maaniram

 The film's score and soundtrack are scored by Ilaiyaraaja.
 The film's cinematography is handled by Manush Nandan while editing is handled by T.S.Jay.
 The art direction of the film is handled by K. Kathir.

 Plot

-Govindarajan (Prakash Raj), a 60-year-old man, suffers from Alzheimer's disease.
+Govindarajan (Prakash Raj), a 60-year-old man, has Alzheimer's disease.
 One day, he suddenly goes missing.
 His son Shiva (Vikram Prabhu), who is worried by his father's disappearance, embarks on a search with a female doctor named Archana (Indhuja Ravichandran) and during the search they fall in love with each other.
 Govindarajan gets entangled with Ranga (Samuthirakani), a criminal who has committed a murder.
 The rest of the film involves whether Shiva finds his father or not.